-Security restrictions, including curfews, can be tightened at short notice.
-You should monitor the media for information about any changes to curfews.
+Security restrictions, including curfews, may change at short notice.
+You should monitor the media and local information sources for information about any changes to local curfews.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 Kidnapping: There remains a very high threat of kidnapping in Iraq.
-Foreign nationals, including Australians, living and/or working in Iraq continue to be at risk of being kidnapped.
-Most kidnapping activity is undertaken by criminal elements for ransom.
+With the escalating conflict, there is an increased threat to foreigners throughout Iraq, particularly to journalists and NGO workers.
+Western journalists have been kidnapped and killed.
+Australians, living and/or working in Iraq are at risk of being kidnapped.
 A significant number of foreign nationals have been kidnapped and murdered.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.

 The Australian Government’s longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying ransoms increases the risk of further kidnappings.

 Violent crime is prevalent in Iraq.
-A high proportion of kidnappings are carried out by criminal gangs who demand large ransoms for the release of their hostages.
+Some kidnappings are carried out by criminal gangs who demand large ransoms for the release of their hostages.

 A number of Australian businesses have been contacted by companies claiming to be Iraqi importers offering to transact business in unusual or suspicious ways.
 Individuals may have knowledge of the industry and the target company and may appear legitimate.
 You should seek legal advice if you or your company is asked to participate in such activities.